Yugabharathi91/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:
-Developed by:   Mohamed Sulthan A
+Developed by:   YUGABHARATHI M

-RegisterNumber:  212223230125
+RegisterNumber:  212224230314
 ```
 /*
 import pandas as pd